On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

-\begin{proposition}[label=prop:measure-separation]{}{} For $K$ large enough, the unique optimal plan for the quadratic cost between $\mu$ and $\nu$ is given by one of the two monotone maps (non-decreasing or non-increasing). \end{proposition}
+\begin{proposition}[Optimality of monotone rearrangements for measures with two components] For $K$ large enough, the unique optimal plan for the squared distance cost between $\mu$ and $\nu$ is given by one of the two monotone rearrangements (non-decreasing or non-increasing). \end{proposition}

-\begin{remark} The hypothesis of the theorem illustrates that monotone maps are favored when $\mu$ and $\nu$ both contain a single or more outliers.
-The proof of the theorem actually shows the importance of long range correspondences or global effect over the local correspondences on the plan.
-In other words, even though monotone maps may not be optimal locally, global correspondences favor them.
+\begin{remark}[Long-range correspondences] Conditions of \cref{prop:measure-separation} illustrate that monotone rearrangements are favored when $\mu$ and $\nu$ both contain one or more outliers.
+The proof actually shows the importance of long-range correspondences or global effects over the local correspondences on the plan.
+In other words, even though monotone rearrangements may not be optimal locally, global correspondences favor them.
 Moreover, these global correspondences have proportionally more weight in the GW functional since the cost is the squared difference of the squared distances.
-In conclusion, pair of points which are at long distances tend to be put in correspondence.
-In turn, this correspondence, as shown in the proof, favors monotone matchings.
-This argument gives some insight on the fact that a monotone map is often optimal and it is made quantitative in the previous theorem. \end{remark} We first prove the following lemma: \begin{lemma}[label=lemma:measure-separation]{}{} In the setting described above, there exists $K_0>0$ such that if $K \geq K_0$, every $\pi$ optimal plan for $\gw(\mu,\nu)$ can be decomposed as $\pi = \pi_1 + \pi_2$, where either: \begin{enumerate} \item $\pi_1$ is supported on $A \times A$ and $\pi_2$ on $(A + K) \times (A + K)$ (that is, we separately transport $\mu_1$ to $\nu_1$ and $\tau_{K\pushonly}\mu_2$ to $\tau_{K\pushonly}\nu_2$), or \item $\pi_1$ is supported on $A \times (A+K)$ and $\pi_2$ on $A \times (A + K)$ (that is, we transport $\mu_1$ to $\tau_{K\pushonly}\nu_2$ and $\mu_2$ to $\tau_{K\pushonly}\nu_1$). \end{enumerate} Furthermore, whenever $t \neq \frac{1}{2}$, only the first point can occur. \end{lemma}
+In conclusion, pairs of points that are at long distances tend to be put in correspondence.
+In turn, this correspondence, as shown in the proof, favors monotone rearrangements.
+This argument gives some insight into the fact that a monotone rearrangement is often optimal and it is made quantitative by \cref{prop:measure-separation}. \end{remark} We first prove the following lemma: \begin{lemma} In the setting described above, there exists $K_0>0$ such that if $K \geq K_0$, every $\pi$ optimal plan for $\gw(\mu,\nu)$ can be decomposed as $\pi = \pi_1 + \pi_2$, where either: \begin{enumerate}[(i)] \item $\pi_1$ is supported on $A \times A$ and $\pi_2$ on $(A + K) \times (A + K)$ (that is, we separately transport $\mu_1$ to $\nu_1$ and $\tau_{K\pushonly}\mu_2$ to $\tau_{K\pushonly}\nu_2$), or \item $\pi_1$ is supported on $A \times (A+K)$ and $\pi_2$ on $A \times (A + K)$ (that is, we separately transport $\mu_1$ to $\tau_{K\pushonly}\nu_2$ and $\mu_2$ to $\tau_{K\pushonly}\nu_1$). \end{enumerate} Furthermore, whenever $t \neq \frac{1}{2}$, only (i) can occur. \end{lemma}